-From the development downtown to cultural celebrations in the suburbs, there’s no shortage of things to do in the spring and summer months.
+From the development downtown to cultural celebrations in the suburbs, there’s no shortage of things to do in the summer months.
 If you’re tired of going to the same places again and again, consider checking out these attractions the next time family or friends come to town!

 Drink up at a local brewery